-The term "hosiery" was first coined around the early 16th century.
+The history of Nylon really starts with the term hosiery which was first coined around the early 16th century.
 This was mainly due to the fact that tights in its singular form were called hose, this is where the word pantyhose came from.
 Most men at this time wore hose as a part of their daily outfits.
 If you've ever been to see a Shakespearean play you will no doubt be aware that most of the characters wear hose.
 These were mainly knitted garments and were made from yarns such as cotton and silk.
 These products were quite expensive as at the time, almost all leg wear was made from silk imported from China.
 It was not good etiquette for women to show their legs so hosiery was not a necessary part of a lady's wardrobe.

 The 20th century soon changed all that.
 Once the Victorians custom of dressing a lady's legs was gone, people found it fashionable and fun to show off their shapely figures a lot more and leg wear soon became a more acceptable type of garment.

 The 1930s brought us the invention of a very famous fabric we use each and every day.
 Nylon.
 This product was to change the face of hosiery forever.
 Wallace Carothers, Julian Hill and a team of men were employed as researchers for the DuPont Company.
 Wallace Carothers was a brilliant man who held a PhD in chemistry and became a professor of Harvard.
 He was revered as being one of the world leaders in the discovery of Nylon and other products such as neoprene.
 Despite having a wonderful career and having more than 50 patents to his name, he was a very troubled man and sadly ended his own life.